 Training can be obtained at regional vocational schools, specialized training centers, community colleges and sometimes is offered by employers.
 The training usually consists of 100 hours of lecture accompanied by about 250 hours of supervised clinical practice, and program lengths may require part-time or full-time attendance for several months.

 Certification as a Nursing Assistant is required to be a Patient Care Technician.
+Please visit the State of Connecticut Department of Public Health website for more information.

 Any educational institution or program that has this program available.